 Am I eligible for financial aid on an exchange?

-The ACA will provide premium tax credits and subsidies for individuals who qualify, to help make insurance more affordable, when they shop on a public exchange.
+The ACA provides premium tax credits and subsidies for individuals who qualify, to help make insurance more affordable, when they shop on a public exchange.

-You will be able to determine if you are eligible when you shop on the exchange.
+You can determine if you are eligible when you shop on the exchange.
 The exchange will ask you for information about your income level and then let you know what financial assistance you may qualify for.

-How do I know if my doctor will participate in a plan sold on an exchange?
+How do I know if my doctor participates in a plan sold on an exchange?

-You will be able to link to an online provider directory while you are shopping on the exchange, to see which providers are in each carrier’s network and plan.
+You can link to an online provider directory while you are shopping on the exchange, to see which providers are in each carrier’s network and plan.